-- 1. States Parties shall without prejudice to their rights and obligations under Article V of the Convention, consult and cooperate, directly among themselves, or through the Organization or other appropriate international procedures, including within the framework of the United Nations and in accordance with its Charter, on any matter which may be raised relating to the object and purpose of the Convention, or the implementation of the provisions of this Protocol and to clarify and resolve any matter which may cause concern about possible non-compliance with the obligations of this Protocol or the Convention.58 For these purposes, States Parties shall follow, inter alia, one or more of the following procedures: - (a) Seek clarification from another State Party directly, or through the offices of a third State Party, or other appropriate international procedures.
+1. States Parties shall without prejudice to their rights and obligations under Article V of the Convention, and without prejudice to their right to request an investigation, consult and cooperate, directly among themselves, or through the Organization or other appropriate international procedures, including within the framework of the United Nations and in accordance with its Charter, on any matter which may be raised relating to the object and purpose of the Convention, or the implementation of the provisions of this Protocol and to clarify and resolve any matter which may cause concern about possible non-compliance with the obligations of this Protocol or the Convention.
+For these purposes, States Parties shall follow, inter alia, one or more of the following procedures:

+(a) Seek clarification from another State Party directly, or through the offices of a third State Party, or other appropriate international procedures.
 In the case of a written request for clarification, the requested State Party shall provide the clarification to the requesting State Party as soon as possible, but in any case not later than 15 days after receipt of the request.
-The requesting and requested States Parties may, if they agree, keep the Executive Council and Director-General informed of the request and the response; - (b) Submit a written request for clarification concerning another State Party, together with information upon which the request is made, to the Director-General.
+The requesting and requested States Parties may, if they agree, keep the Executive Council and Director-General informed of the request and the response;

+(b) Submit a written request for clarification concerning another State Party, together with information upon which the request is made, to the Director-General.
 The Director-General shall immediately forward the request to the State Party concerned.
 The requested State Party shall provide the clarification to the Director-General as soon as possible, but in any case not later than 15 days after receipt of the request.
 The Director-General shall immediately forward the clarification to the requesting State Party.
-If agreed by both the requesting and requested States Parties, the Director-General shall keep the Executive Council and/or all other States Parties informed of the request and the basis for the request as well as the response; - (c) If the case is particularly serious, submit a written request for clarification concerning another State Party, together with information upon which the request is made, to the Executive Council which shall forward the request to the requested State Party through the Director-General not later than 24 hours after its receipt.
-The requested State Party shall provide the response to the Executive Council as soon as possible, but in any case not later than 10 days after receipt of the request.
+If agreed by both the requesting and requested States Parties, the Director-General shall keep the Executive Council and/or all other States Parties informed of the request and the basis for the request as well as the response;

+(c) If the case is particularly serious, submit a written request for clarification concerning another State Party, together with information upon which the request is made, to the Executive Council which shall forward the request to the requested State Party through the Director-General not later than 24 hours after its receipt.
+The requested State Party shall provide the response to the Executive Council as soon as possible, but in any case not later than 15 days after receipt of the request.
 The Executive Council shall take note of the response and forward it to the requesting State Party not later than 24 hours after its receipt.
-The Executive Council shall inform without delay all other States Parties about any such request for clarification and the basis for this request as well as the response provided by the requested State Party. - 2.
-For the purposes of obtaining further clarification, the Executive Council may call on the Director-General to consult the Scientific Advisory Board and/or establish a group of experts from the list of investigation personnel designated and approved in accordance with the procedures set out in Annex D, section I, to examine all available information and data relevant to the situation causing concern.
-The Scientific Advisory Board or the group of experts shall submit a factual report to the Executive Council on its findings as soon as possible; if a final report cannot be submitted within 30 days, an interim report shall be provided.
+The Executive Council shall inform without delay all other States Parties about any such request for clarification and the basis for this request as well as the response provided by the requested State Party.

+2. For the purposes of obtaining further clarification, the Executive Council may call on the Director-General to consult the Scientific Advisory Board and/or establish a group of